AtsushiSakai/PythonRobotics/docs/modules/slam/graphSLAM_doc.rst

 simple case of a 1D robot is considered that can only move in 1 direction.
 The robot is commanded to move forward with a control input :math:`u_t=1`, however, the motion is not perfect and the measured odometry will deviate from the true path.
-At each timestep the robot can observe its environment, for this simple case as well, there is only a single landmark at coordinates :math:`x=3`.
+At each time step the robot can observe its environment, for this simple case as well, there is only a single landmark at coordinates :math:`x=3`.
 The measured observations are the range between the robot and landmark.
 These measurements are